 Dear Tristan and Lauren,

-This weeks lessons continued to focus in the origins of saltpeter.
+This week’s lessons continued to focus on the origins of saltpeter.
 It is fascinating!
-Appreciating how difficult it was to unravel what it was endures me even more ti this remarkable salt.
+Appreciating how difficult it was to unravel what it endured me, even more, ti this remarkable salt.

 Saltpere is found around the world, but nowhere in bigger and better volumes and quality as in India.
 Here they mine saltpeter from the earth and thousands of small villages are engaged in its production.
 (Crookes, W. 1868/ 69: 153) In countries such as these, with a warm climate and high rainfall, “ammonia resulting from the putrefaction and decay of nitrogenous materials is washed into the soil by rainfall, to be oxidized by bacteria, yielding nitrate. . .
 In India, saltpeter is leached from the ground as sheets of water left by monsoon flooding evaporate.
 A crust of saltpeter, including mineral salts, spreads across the ground, and can be dug up and refined into pure potassium nitrate.”
 (Frey, James W. 2009)

 It was this vast quantity of Indian saltpeter and the European and English desire to get their hands on it that resulted in the establishment of the East Indian companies in England and Holland.
 The Dutch East Indian Company, in turn, established Cape Town and in a way, we can say that Cape Town exists because of the saltpeter trade.
 It was in the first place not used to cure meat, but in the production of gunpowder and as a fertiliser to increase crops to feed the ever-growing population of the world.
 It was the arms-race of the 16th 17th and early 18th century and the desire of all great nations.